Vitorbnc/mwatoi/Readme.md

 *Note:* It can't copy media files.

-This project was tested only in Windows.
+This project was used successfully in Windows.

 # Prerequisites